aviflax/fc4/docs/tool/index.md

 ### Rendering

-Given [Structurizr Express][structurizr-express] diagram YAML files, creates PNG image files that contain the visualization of the diagram.
+Given [Structurizr Express][structurizr-express] diagram YAML files, creates image files that contain the visualization of the diagram.

-* The resulting image file is created in the same directory as the YAML file, with the same base filename and the `png` extension
+* The resulting image files are created in the same directory as the YAML file, with the same base filename and the appropriate extensions
-  * e.g. `docs/spline_reticulator_01_context.yaml` yields `docs/spline_reticulator_01_context.png`
+  * E.G. `docs/spline_reticulator_01_context.yaml` may yield
+    `docs/spline_reticulator_01_context.png` and/or `docs/spline_reticulator_01_context.html`
+  * The default output format is PNG but users may specify which format(s) should be rendered
-* If the image file already exists it will be overwritten
+* If an image file already exists it will be overwritten

 ## Setup